 Page 2 of 3

 Micro-4/3 files - both RAW as well as JPEGs - are automatically corrected either in the camera (JPEG) or in RAW converters (like Silkypix or Adobe Camera RAW).
-Therefore we decided not provide any figures here because they would show next to no distortions.
-The worst amount of corrected distortions is less than 1.3% at 14mm.
+Therefore we decided not provide any figures here because they would show next to no distortion.
+The worst amount of corrected distortion is less than 1.3% at 14mm.

 As mentioned in the previous chapter both JPEG as well as RAW files are mostly corrected for some kind of lens aberrations (defects) and this is also true for vignetting.
 However, the correction mechanism does not fully succeed here.
 At 14mm @ f/3.5 we still have a fairly high vignetting of more than 1EV - beyond it is a lesser problem and not overly field relevant anymore.

 However, we'd also like to mentioned that the principal vignetting figures are much worse than that.
 At 14mm we measured an edge shading of ~2.32EV @ f/3.5 which is extreme.
 The problem is already very much reduced at f/5.6 but even at f/11 we've still an edge deterioration of 1EV.
 Technically the lens is clearly underdesigned here.
 However, 14mm is really the worst spot.
 At all other tested focal lengths the vignetting is not overly field relevant even at max. aperture.

 The Lumix lens produced very respectable resolution figures in the MTF lab.
 The center performance is generally very good to excellent whereas border quality is on a good (wide) to very good (tele) level.
 The field curvature (of the focus field) is marginal.

 You may notice the rather unusual shape of the MTF "curve".
 This is quite typical for smaller image sensors which run into diffraction problems much "earlier" than APS-C or even full-format sensors.